 Gerontology courses address the health needs of older adults, including the treatment of chronic and acute illnesses.
 Students learn about the considerations associated with patient living situations and family environments.

 Job opportunities and salary levels for family nurse practitioners vary widely by geographic location.
 In general, nurses who are willing to travel to rural and underserved areas can expect excellent job prospects.
-According to PayScale.com, the middle 50% of nurse practitioners earned $69,385-$88,814 in 2010.
-Most nurses work in hospitals, physicians' offices or hospice care organizations, though some also pursue opportunities in medical publishing or medical supplies.
+In May 2018, the U.S. Bureau of Labor Statistics (BLS) reported that nurse practitioners earned a median annual salary of $107,030.
+Most nurses work in physicians' offices, hospitals or outpatient care facilities, though some also pursue opportunities in medical publishing or medical supplies.

 Certification and Continuing Education Information